lucaghislo/unibg_cloud_e_mobile_2020/README.md

+# TEDindeX
-# Mobile and Cloud Technologies Project
+## Mobile and Cloud Technologies Project

 The __slides__ describing the project's architecture, functionalities and fundamental goal are available at [this link](https://slides.com/lucaghislotti/tcm_lab_project) (via slides.com).